 Transparent working time recording is another way of combating working time fraud: Employers and employees both gain insight into the hours worked and what these hours were spent on.

 This creates a better basis of trust.
 Employees tend to cheat on their working hours if they feel that they are not being paid fairly.
-Transparent recording of working hours enables these employees to understand how their wages are calculated.
-This insight into all projects and tasks and how working hours are distributed among them can often allay this suspicion.
+Transparent working time recording enables these employees to understand how their wages are calculated.
+This insight into all projects and tasks and the distribution of working hours can often allay this suspicion.

 Conclusion